How Much Alcohol Is Too Much? in Body

 These figures can only be used as a rough guide.
-Your actual body size, gender, the speed at which you drink, what you eat, age . . . all affect the way you absorb alcohol and the effect it has on your body.
+Your actual body size, gender, the speed at which you drink, what you eat, age - all of these factors all affect the way you absorb alcohol and the impact it has on your body.

 Alcohol can be fattening, can affect your appearance by adding weight, and dehydrate your skin, making it look pale and tired.

 Alcohol can also have a long term affect on your health and lead to addiction, depression and heart disease.

 Some people drink to avoid things - they could have lost somebody close to them and are trying to cope, or they could have other feelings they are trying to bury.
 It's important to learn how to cope.

 Binge drinking is when you drink a huge amount of alcohol in a short space of time.

 The amount of alcohol that counts as a binge is lower than people tend to think.
 NHS Health Scotland say that drinking more than eight units in one night for men, and six units for women is binge drinking.
 Doing this on a regular basis damages your body.

 Drinkline - If you want to speak to someone about your own drinking, call Drinkline on 0800 7 314 314 (24hrs).

 Al-anon- Support for the families affected by someone else's alcohol problems.